phongnhhn92/phongnhhn92.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at [Center for Machine Vision and Signal Analysis](https://www.oulu.fi/cmvs/), [University of Oulu, Finland](https://www.oulu.fi/university/), where I am co-advised by [Prof. Janne Heikkilä](https://www.oulu.fi/university/researcher/janne-heikkila) and [Prof. Esa Rahtu](https://esa.rahtu.fi/).
-My work is funded by the Infotech Oulu.\
+My work is funded by the Infotech Oulu.

 I'm interested in the topic of 3D reconstruction, novel view synthesis and neural rendering.
-My research combines 3D computer vision and deep learning.\
+My research combines 3D computer vision and deep learning.

-Feel me to reach me through email if you want to discuss more about above research topics.\
+Feel me to reach me through email if you want to discuss more about above research t

 ## News

-**18/09/2020**: A paper titled "Sequential View Synthesis with Transformer" is accepted at ACCV 2020.\
+**18/09/2020**: A paper titled "Sequential View Synthesis with Transformer" is accepted at ACCV 2020.

-**03/07/2020**: A paper titled "Guiding Monocular Depth Estimation Using Depth-Attention Volume" is accepted at ECCV 2020.\
+**03/07/2020**: A paper titled "Guiding Monocular Depth Estimation Using Depth-Attention Volume" is accepted at ECCV 2020.